sproutfund/website_evergreen/index.md

         style: "imageblock"
         image: "/photos/programs/sunset/legacy-awardees-collage.jpg"
         link:  "local://program/sunset/#legacy-awards"
-        description: "We named 50 exceptional Pittsburghers as representatives of the next generation of “Sprouters” and provided them with grants of $1,000 to help get them started."
+        description: "We named 50 exceptional Pittsburghers as representatives of the next generation of “Sprouters” and provided them with $1,000 to get them started."

   - title: "Our Program & Initiatives"
     slug: "programs-initiatives"